NoSignal MPEG-TS operator control plane

 Smart slot resolution

-Remux by language, codec, or PID.
-Required or optional.
-Strict mode.
+Remux by language, codec, or PID, with required or optional slots and exact matching in strict mode.

 Stream analysis

-Transport vs PCR bitrate, per-PID breakdown, and integrated ffprobe.
+Transport vs PCR bitrate, per-PID breakdown, integrated ffprobe, and an ETSI TR 101 290 P1/P2/P3 scorecard.

 Change detection

-PAT, PMT, and SDT changes logged the moment upstream shifts.
+PAT, PMT, and SDT changes are logged as soon as the upstream stream changes.

 Telemetry